Kerstin Hall: Writing career

 Hall released Second Spear, the sequel to The Border Keeper, in 2022.
 A new protagonist, Tyn, struggles with shame after having been suspended from her role as Second Spear.
 When her realm of Mkalis is attacked and its usual leader is missing, Tyn and the current Spears must handle the invasion themselves.
 Publishers Weekly praised the world-building but criticized some of the plot twists.
 Leah von Essen wrote a starred review for Booklist, praising the horror of the story.

 Asunder, published in 2024, is a novel whose protagonist, Karys Eska, sold her soul to become a Deathspeaker who could talk with the recently dead.
 She works as a detective studying suspicious deaths, but becomes haunted by a stranger in an accident.
 They journey together to find a cure before both die.
 Bourke praised the novel for Locus, describing it as "a thoughtful novel, complex and deep.
 It’s also a fast-paced, tense ride through a world that doesn’t hold back from glittering weirdness" Esmay Rosalyne described it as "the fantasy horror adventure of [her] darkest dreams" in a review for Grimdark.
 Library Journal gave the book a starred review, praising its relationships, mythology, and politics.
 Asunder was a finalist for the Nebula and Locus awards.

+In 2026, Hall wrote the story and dialogue for Dressmaker, a cozy job simulation game developed by Cozy Lives and published by Free Lives.
+She worked on the game as an external contractor alongside composer Meydän.